makerdao/community/governance/polls/Debt Ceiling Adjustment for WBTC-A - November 2, 2020.md

 ---
 # Poll: Adjust the WBTC-A Debt Ceiling - November 2, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
-The community can use this poll to express support or opposition to adjusting the USDT-A Debt Ceiling from 120 million Dai to 160 million Dai.
+The community can vote in this poll to express support or opposition to adjusting the USDT-A Debt Ceiling from 120 million DAI to 160 million DAI.

-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on November 2, 2020 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 2 at 16:00 UTC.

 ## Review